 Signature ISPE Conference Seeks to Shape Dialogue on...

-The International Society for Pharmaceutical Engineering announced its fifth annual ISPE/FDA/PQRI Quality Manufacturing Conference , taking place 5 7 June in Arlington, Virginia USA.
-This signature event features a series of concurrent workshops designed to facilitate open dialogue between industry and regulators to achieve greater alignment on critical quality issues.
+ISPE announced its fifth annual ISPE/FDA/PQRI Quality Manufacturing Conference , taking place 5 - 7 June in Arlington, Virginia USA.
+This signature event features a series of concurrent workshops designed to facilitate open dialogue between pharmaceutical industry and regulators to achieve greater alignment on critical quality issues.

 Add your comments below